Identillect Technologies (CVE:ID) Shares Down 50% – What’s Next?

 Identillect Technologies Corp.
-(CVE:ID – Get Free Report)’s stock price traded down 50% during trading on Wednesday .
-The company traded as low as C$0.01 and last traded at C$0.01.
-163,054 shares changed hands during trading, an increase of 21% from the average session volume of 134,440 shares.
+(CVE:ID – Get Free Report)’s share price traded down 50% during trading on Wednesday .
+The stock traded as low as C$0.01 and last traded at C$0.01.
+163,054 shares were traded during trading, an increase of 21% from the average session volume of 134,440 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Company Profile